Diane Morgan: Personal life

-Morgan lives in the Bloomsbury district of London with her boyfriend, BBC deputy director of comedy, Ben Caudell.
+As of 2017 Morgan lives in the Bloomsbury district of London with her boyfriend Ben Caudell, a BBC comedy producer and commissioning editor.

 Interviewed by Stuart Jeffries for The Guardian in May 2016, she said: "I've always wanted to make people laugh.
 It's been my only ambition, ever since my dad introduced me to the genius of the great comedians: Tony Hancock, Woody Allen, people like that.
 While other kids were into New Kids on the Block, I was into Harold Lloyd and Stan Laurel.
 I'm still like that.
 I don't have any hobbies."

 In July 2023, Morgan was awarded an honorary doctorate by the University of Bolton for her contribution to television and comedy.

 She is vegan and an animal rights activist.
 A rescue dog adopted by Morgan in July 2019, credited as Robert "Bovril" Morgan, appeared in a Mandy Christmas special in 2021.
+In 2025 she became the patron of the charity Moggies Cat Rescue in Aberdare, South Wales.

-Morgan traced her family history in a 2025 episode of the BBC genealogy series Who Do You Think You Are?.
+Morgan traced her family history in a 2025 episode of the BBC genealogy series Who Do You Think You Are?, in which she discovered that she has Scottish, Welsh and German ancestry.